-This is because a MPPT Controller acts a DC to DC transformer in that in takes in a high Voltage reduces the Voltage but maintains the power therefore increasing the Current.
-The PWM Controller is just a switch that connects the Solar Panel to the Battery and protects the battery from overcharge by connecting and disconnecting at the absorption stage.
+This is because an MPPT Controller acts as a DC-to-DC transformer in that it takes in a high Voltage reduces the Voltage but maintains the power, therefore, increasing the Current.
+The PWM Controller is just a switch that connects the Solar Panel to the Battery and protects the battery from overcharging by connecting and disconnecting at the absorption stage.

 Both will perform the same function but one just does it efficiently while delivering more power.

 Manufacturers have invested more in improving MPPT controllers over the years than they have in PWM Controllers.
 All the updates on controllers can be mostly found in MPPT Controllers with PWM controllers remaining unchanged over the years.
 From basic applications of heat sink designs for heat dissipation to the more complex Bluetooth applications these features can be only found on MPPT Controllers.